 While this page will focus on how to add Brightcove videos to Drupal content, the same steps can be followed to add Playlists.

-To start with, navigate to the Extend section and find the Entity Browser module.
+Navigate to the Extend section and find the Entity Browser module.
 Select the checkbox, and click install.
 The easiest way to locate the module is to start typing the name in the search bar.
+Also install the Chaos Tools, Entity Browser IEF, Embed, Entity Embed, and CKEditor modules

 Click Add View.
 This will take you to the Add View page.
 Give the view a name, then select Brightcove Video from the View settings menu.
 Click Save and Edit.